Personal Offense Coverage for Homeowners

 Your home insurance financially protects you from many unexpected incidents, whether you’re at your home or away from it.
-But, personal injury coverage doesn’t fall under the realm of protection provided by your standard homeowners policy.
-Insurance for personal injury is actually an additional coverage you can purchase on your homeowners insurance that’ll help protect you against personal injury allegations.
+But, personal offense coverage doesn’t fall under the realm of protection provided by your standard homeowners policy.
+Insurance for personal offense is actually an additional coverage you can purchase on your homeowners insurance that’ll help protect you against personal offense allegations.

 - Libel and/or slander